 In the mid-1700s, people bred these English and Chickasaw mixes with a stallion named Janus.
 This Thoroughbred horse was the grandson of The Godolphin Arabian, one of the foundation sires of the Thoroughbred breed.

 The resulting horse had a compact build that was both strong and powerful.
-Over time, breeders crossed this horse with the Mustangs of the west, and the modern-day American Quarter Horse was born.
+You can give your horses the best CBD product for overall health.
+For Over time, breeders crossed this horse with the Mustangs of the west, and the modern-day American Quarter Horse was born.

 What is the Fastest Horse Speed?